ljdorey/Profolio/README.md

 # Profolio

 Alexandra Dorey's Portfolio for Interviews

-A small smattering of code from a past project...
+...A small smattering of code from a past project...

 General Design: